LoyolaChicagoBooks/introcs-csharp/rst/while-with-sequence.rst

 looking at our explanation below....

-The place where we originally said to use a simple Boolean assignment was replacing an |if-else| statement, that *always* set a boolean value.
+The place where we originally said to use a simple Boolean assignment was replacing an |if-else| statement, that *always* set a Boolean value.
 In the more recent correct code for digits, we hada simple ``if`` statement, and were only setting the boolean variable to ``false`` some of the time: when we had *not* found a digit.
 The bad code